There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $511,422

-The car chase between Bullitt’s Ford Mustang and the Dodge Charger, driven by the hitmen, was long and filmed on the streets of San Francisco.
+The iconic chase between Bullitt's Ford Mustang and the hitmen's Dodge Charger unfolds on the streets of San Francisco, delivering a lengthy and unforgettable action sequence.

 CrimeDramaMystery